Biden considering income stipulations on student loan cancellation: report - NewsBreak

 One of the arguments Republicans use against student loan relief is that it will benefit higher income Americans who are capable of paying back their debt.

-The sources told the outlet the conversations are still in early stages and plenty of changes may unfold before an official plan is announced.A 30% chance of rain doesn’t mean what you think
+The sources told the outlet the conversations are still in early stages and plenty of changes may unfold before an official plan is announced.Ex-NATO commander: Loss of top Russian officers amid invasion unprecedented in modern history

 Earlier this week, Biden denied debt relief would be as high as $50,000 per borrower but said he would have more to say on the issue in the upcoming weeks.